 Delete everything in the folder.

 There will be several files in the folder now.
-Please send them in to firstname.lastname@example.org making sure to reference the situation in question that necessitated logs.
+Please send them as a reply to your support message making sure to reference the situation in question that necessitated logs.